-When you look at the total contribution of electric vehicles in lowering emissions over next 10 years, it's certainly going to help.
-In construction and trucking we might see use of batteries to perform functions that currently require those vehicles to run and idle - you'll see a big decrease in their outputs.
+When you look at total contribution of electric vehicles in lowering emissions over next ten years, it's certainly going to help.
+In construction and trucking we might see use of batteries to perform functions that currently require those vehicles to run or idle - you'll see a big decrease in their outputs.

 For example, consider refrigeration units in trucking, now powered electrically off the vehicle's gas-powered engine.
-And in ports, where a huge amount of pollution is created by trucks queuing up to the loading dock.
+And in ports, where a huge amount of pollution is created by trucks queuing up for the loading/unloading dock.
 For one container ship alone, thousands of trucks can be idling for hours.
-So if we can get trucks through the port system using electric drive mode, they won't be burning diesel at all.
+If we can get trucks through the port system using electric drive mode, they won't be burning diesel at all.
 Governments are looking into these solutions.

-A similar opportunity is in airports which use a lot of ground support that sits idling while awaiting the aircraft.
-Most of that equipment doesn't travel more than a few hundred feet - why should they be diesel?
+A similar opportunity is in airports which use a lot of ground support that sits idling while awaiting planes.
+Most of that equipment doesn't travel more than a few hundred feet.
+Why should they be diesel?
 You're not going to have electric airplanes but we can certainly be supplying more drive systems for the ground vehicles.

-Did the Obama stimulus plan impact the FV market?
+Did the Obama stimulus plan impact the EV market?

 Very much so.
 Part of the stimulus package offered Federal tax credits for the purchase of certain classes of EVs, those with a higher speed and power level than golf carts.
-We saw a huge impact on that sector, which really pulled it out of a trough and back into recovery.
-A large number of US companies manufacture those vehicles, while a large number of Asian companies manufacture them for US distribution, so we have stronger markets now both in USA and Asia with the help of that initiative.
+We saw a huge impact on that sector, really pulled it out of a trough and back into recovery.
+A large number of American companies manufacture those vehicles, and a large number of Asian companies manufacture them for U.S. distribution, so we have stronger markets now both in U.S. and Asia with the help of that initiative.

-Tell us about the USA-India conference you attended, hosted by President Obama.
-I was one of eight US CEOs invited to join a private round-table discussion hosted by President Obama during the US-India Business and Entrepreneurship Summit.
-Our purpose was to review and analyse US-Indian business relationships in developing beneficial technologies.
+Tell us about the US-India conference you attended, hosted by President Obama.

+I was one of eight American CEO's invited to join a private roundtable discussion hosted by President Obama during the US-India Business and Entrepreneurship Summit.
+Our purpose was to review and analyze US-Indian business relationships in developing beneficial technologies.

 The President was very engaged in the process, was well prepared and had a real understanding of the issues.
 He was the moderator in our panel discussion.
-The US CEOs all had long-term technological partnerships within India.
-At Curtis, we've had a 16-year close relationship helping top Indian OEMs develop specialised materials handling and automotive EVs.
+The American CEOs all had long-term technological partnerships within India.
+Curtis has had a 16-year close relationship helping top Indian OEMs develop specialized material handling and automotive EVs.

-How important are the growing Indian and Chinese market to the EV industry?
+How important are the growing Indian and Chinese markets to the EV industry?

 India is one of the BRIC nations - Brazil, Russia, India and China - considered major developing markets.
-With more than one billion people and a huge developing middle class, it has very significant trade potential.
+With more than 1.1 billion people and a huge developing middle class, it has very significant trade potential.

-India has a well thought-out growth plan with three phases of investment: first in information technology, then agricultural distribution systems, and then manufacturing.
-It will take some time to get to that final phase, but when they do, there will be a boom in opportunities for EV usage.
-Right now, 40% of food produced in India is lost and wasted due to a poor distribution system.
-The country is very focused on the improvement of its distribution system, on equal level to its IT and Telecom industry, and that will mean growth in the industrial and utility vehicle market, including EVs.
+India has a well thought out growth plan with three phases of investment: first in IT and information technology, then agricultural distribution systems, and then manufacturing.
+It will take some time to get to the manufacturing phase, but when they do, there will be a boom in opportunities for EV usage.
+Right now, 40% of produced food in India is lost and wasted due to a poor distribution system.
+India is very focused on the improvement of its distribution system, on equal level to their IT and Telecom industry, and that will mean growth in the industrial and utility vehicle market, including EVs.